anicholls35/Obscura-Flutter/README.md

 ***For aid in using this GitHub repo, please read the guidelines in the wiki section.
 There you'll also find useful links to aid in the development process***

 # Obscura Change-log
+### 15th March 2021
+1. Updated the entire app & dependancies to run on Flutter Stable Channel (2.0.2)
+2. Linked app with Firebase Backend

 ### 12th Febuary 2021
 1. Created settings page
 2. Allowed custom colours to be passed to AppBar